 Game Bird Habitat Stamp Program

-All game bird hunters contribute to the fund when they buy their annual hunting licence because $3 goes directly to the program.
+All game bird hunters contribute to the fund when they buy their annual hunting licence because $2 goes directly to the programme.

-The stamp program was established with the assistance of the Governor–General and Minister of Conservation.
+The stamp programme was established with the assistance of the Governor–General and Minister of Conservation.